 Then he backs up his claim with examples in his Experience section.

-Important note: with the new LinkedIn profile, only the first two lines are displayed on a laptop.
+Important note: with the new LinkedIn profile, only the first two lines are displayed on a laptop, less on the phone app.
 Therefore it must grab the readers attention immediately, show value off the bat.